Setting up your business premises

 What kind of place do we need?

-Just as your own home must feel special to you, your business also needs a place that suits its nature and character.
+Just as your own home must feel special to you, your business also needs a place that suits its nature, character and brand.
 To put it another way, the type of space you choose should be guided by what your business does and what you need to achieve with your premises.
 Do you need a workshop to create your product?
 A high-street space to sell your wares?
 Or a quiet office space with computer desks and meeting rooms?

 Where should we work from?